Donald Trump, Jimmy Kimmel In Twitter Spat Over Oscars’ Low Rating

 “Thanks, lowest rated President in HISTORY,” Kimmel retaliated.

-The Oscars has been suffering from dwindling rating in recent years.
+The Oscars have been suffering from dwindling rating in recent years.
 The ceremony first experienced a significant drop in number of viewers in 2014, after an estimated 43.7 million people watched the Oscars, and the numbers have been declining since.
 This year, the viewers fell to a record-low 29.5 million, which is 19 percent fewer than last year.

-The numbers haven’t been kind on Trump, as well.
+The numbers haven’t been kind to Trump either.
 As of this writing, which is Day 411 in the Trump presidency, the president has an approval rating of only 40.5 percent according to FiveThirtyEight.
 Fifty-four percent of Americans polled disapproved of Trump.

 Another poll, conducted by USA Today and Suffolk University puts Trump’s approval rating at only 38 percent, Forbes reported.
 The poll, however, only involved 1,000 registered voters.
 Forbes also mentioned a poll by The Economist and YouGov, conducted at the same time, which showed Trump garnering an approval rating of only 44 percent from the 1,296 registered voters polled.